DavidHODs/Terraform-LoadBalancer/readme.md

 Generating an aws key pair resulted into a libcrypto error which I didn't have the time or patience to digged into.
 The code piece for this action is commented out in terraform/elastic_compute.tf.
 I resulted to using a key pair existing on my aws account prior to this project.

-The project can be accessed live on terraform-test.davidoluwatobi.me/ till I pull down the aws resources.
+The project can be accessed on this [link](erraform-test.davidoluwatobi.me/) till I pull down the aws resources.

 ![Live Product](live.png)